khiemcaokms/AutomationReport/README.md

 5/ Save and close the excel file

+6/ Download the Cucumber report

+7/ Move and replace the json file named cucumber_reporter.html.json to folder

-6/ Open the project in IDE and run the Main.java
+8/ Open the project in IDE and run the Main.java

 #Thanks!